Creating an OS Project

 Cargo.toml

 The Cargo.toml file is the Rust project manifest.
-In addition to the contents of a normal Rust project, OSDK will add the dependencies of the Asterinas framework to the file.
+In addition to the contents of a normal Rust project, OSDK will add the dependencies of the Asterinas OSTD to the file.
 The dependency version may change over time.

 git = "https://github.com/asterinas/asterinas"